octa-acostamonti/NutriAPI/LOG.md

 * Added the new Tabla_Nutricion_Productos CSV file

 All of this changes were comitted to enhance the code and put into action better coding practices.

+16/8/2023

+Started with the creation of the API using the Python framework FastAPI.

+* Added app folder
+* Created main.py file
+* Created __init__.py file